Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Efficient Simulation of Local Hamiltonian Evolution

 The error due to truncating the Chebyshev expansion at order $p$ is bounded by

 provided the subleading contribution in Eq.(\ref{Bessfn}) can be ignored.
 The subleading contribution can certainly be neglected for $p>t^2/8$, but the bound in Eq.(\ref{onestepbound}) may hold for even smaller values of $p$ due to cancellations among subleading contributions of different terms in the series.
-Making Eq.(\ref{onestepbound}) smaller than $\epsilon$ requires $p>et/2$, and the formal bound is $p=O(t\epsilon^{-1/t})$.
+Making Eq.(\ref{onestepbound}) smaller than $\epsilon$ requires $p+1>et/2$, and the formal bound is $p=O(t\epsilon^{-2/(et)})=O(t+\log(1/\epsilon))$ for $t>\log(1/\epsilon)$.
 The resultant computational complexity of the evolution,

-has a power-law dependence on $\epsilon$.
-But the power decreases with increasing $t$, and so the computational complexity can be comparable to Eq.(\ref{Chebycomplexity}) for values of $\epsilon$ and $t$ that are of practical interest.
+can be comparable to Eq.(\ref{Chebycomplexity}) for values of $\epsilon$ and $t$ that are of practical interest.
 The extent to which the computational complexity would be enhanced by the need to control subleading contributions can be problem dependent, and needs to be determined numerically \cite{TalEzer}.

 To implement this strategy, the Bessel functions $J_k(t)$ upto order $p$ need to be evaluated to $b=\Omega(\log(p/\epsilon))$ bit precision.
 That can be efficiently accomplished using the recursion relation,